IzMike/IzMike/README.md

 - Hey hey!, I’m Mike
 - I’m interested in video game creation, design, and a lot more
-- I’m currently learning Python✨
+- Currently learning Java, and looking for open source projects to contribute to.

 - Hopefully I could be a developer one day, and reach my goals.